-The election to file a joint return means that the joint federal adjusted gross income must be used on Form CT-1040NR/PY, Line 1.
+The election to file a joint return means the joint federal adjusted gross income must be used on Form CT-1040, Line 1.
 It also means the spouse who would not otherwise be required to file is now jointly and severally liable for any tax liability associated with the filing of the income tax return.
-The Connecticut income tax calculated using the joint income must be prorated based on the income of the spouse derived from or connected with sources in Connecticut.

 If you are filing a joint federal return with your spouse but are required to file a separate Connecticut return, each of you will have to recompute your federal adjusted gross income as if you were each filing as married filing separately for federal income tax purposes.
-Enter on Form CT-1040NR/PY, Line 1, your income as recalculated.
+Enter on Form CT-1040, Line 1, your income as recalculated.